nickel-lang/organist/README.md

 Development projects tend to require a lot of boilerplaty files to configure all the tools involved.
 Organist can take care of these through the [`files` option](doc/filegen.md)

+## Managing services

+Organist also allows you to declare a set of services that need to be running when developing your project, through the [`services` option](doc/services.md)